 Chris Bailey was kind enough to send me the below article from the Hull Times.
 Given the time between him winning his V.C., the award being granted, it appearing in the papers and his death, the article must have been only a matter of days or perhaps weeks before his sister was to learn of his death.

-In 1956, one of his sisters - Mrs Baron from Hull - donated Sam's VC medals group to the Bedfordshire and Hertfordshire Regimental Museum.
+In 1956, one of his sisters - Mrs Edward Baron from Hull - donated Sam's VC medals group to the Bedfordshire and Hertfordshire Regimental Museum.
 All that is known about his surviving family at the moment is that Sam himself was single and that he had four sisters.
-Other than Mrs Baron, one lived in Waltham, another was a cook in Sir Alec Black's household and the fourth moved to Canada.
+Other than Mrs Baron who lived at Astley Street in Hull at the time of Sam's death, another was a cook in Sir Alec Black's household and the third surviving sister had moved to Canada.

 Site built by Steven Fuller, 2003 to 2023